 My mom and dad are getting old, neither are in great health, and they’re raising my sister’s four year old son.
 Covid might hand them a really bad deal; I’ve lost sleep about it.
 My nephew was born three days after my mom finished chemo for breast cancer.
 Their hair came in at the same rate, and even though they’re best friends, they drive each other crazy.
 She insists he observe the same grammatical mandates trained into her by Catholic nuns half a century ago (e.g., the word “of” never follows “off” and it’s trashy to say “sure” when you actually mean “yes”).
 Growing up I thought that proper speech indicated proper character, which made my classmates hate me.

 So I have a lot of these domestic ties.
-There was a romantic nihilism to getting married in the early days of the virus, like we mattered more than “these unprecedented times.”
-I put on a Johnny Cash record and made a makeshift nuptial boudoir of my normally unfeminine bedroom.
-We shared a drink in the kitchen, where I hid my wedding getup beneath a floor-length coat and surgical mask.
+There was a romantic nihilism to getting married in the early days of the virus, like we mattered more than These Unprecedented Times.
+I put on a Johnny Cash record and made a makeshift nuptial boudoir of my bedroom.
+We shared a drink in the kitchen — I hid my gown and makeup beneath a floor-length coat and surgical mask.

 Two days before the ceremony, my twin brother tested positive.
 He was relocated from the group home where he lives with other nonverbal autistic people to an “extremely comfortable” quarantine — my mom’s description, and she expressed gratitude to New York state taxes.
 I told my fiance that’s socialism working, my cruel attempt to give his pain political meaning, and it’s not the first time that sort of detachment’s been a comfort.
 Champagne-drunk I announced his diagnosis to my wedding guests and it struck me that it’s not political at all.

 Like everyone I know, I’m more sensitive to Twitter’s sophistic brand of bullshit than universal inevitables.
-Year-end accomplishment lists, supposedly exact moral maps, that sort of thing.
+Year-end accomplishment lists, internally consistent and Borgesianly precise that sort of thing.
 They’re more conducive to sanity than the big nothing which lies where political discourse should have a beating heart.
 The timeline scaffolds the illusion that there’s a positive center to the world-pain rather than a void of meaning.

 For years I’ve charged social media with advancing capitalist realism.
 It’s a staple of my writing career.
 It’s still easier to imagine the end of the world than the end of capitalism, but honestly, I find the thought experiment less useful than ever.
 These days my working response is that even the most improbable fantasy has a price tag.
 Finance lays claim to anything intelligible.
-If you poke it enough, every weird amalgam of colors, faces, and desires discloses itself as a commodity.
-Of course, I’d never publish anything if I insisted on this, but it may be that simple.
+If you poke them enough, every weird amalgam of colors, faces, and desires turns into a commodity.

-I started writing this blog post on New Year’s eve.
+I started writing this on New Year’s eve.
 Four days later I learned that my friend Will died.
 They found his body on the side of a road in Macon, Georgia.
 It was a hit and run accident; now there’s a criminal investigation.
-He was 35.
+He was 36.